VitorAlho/accelerometer_alignment_for_vehicles/README.md

 # accelerometer_calibration_for_vehicles

-This script computes the accelerometer orientation for a vehicle without the need of a gyroscope.
+This script computes the accelerometer orientation for a vehicle.
 It also computes the components of any other acceleration for the given orientation.

 It is assumed that the user is able to collect the **UPWARD** vector, and is able to compute the **UPWARD_FORWARD** vector, as described: